kwonus/Quelle/Quelle-AVX.md

 [ span:15 ] "Lord\* -/v/ & -/adv/"

-this|that

-/noun/ | /verb/

-### 1.3 - The Settings Block
+#### 1.1.2 - Settings Block

 When the same setting appears more than once, only the last setting in the list is preserved.
 Example:

-[ md text ]
+[ format:md  format:text ]

 @get format

 The @get format command would return text.
 We call this: "last assignment wins".
-However, there is one caveat to this precedence order: regardless of where in the statement a macro or history invocation is provided within a statement, it never has precedence over a setting that is actually visible within the statement.

 Finally, there is a bit more to say about the similarity setting, because it actually has three components.
 If we issue this command, it affects similarity in two distinct ways: